Guide to what’s on in London in April 2013

 - Now until 12 May : Lifework: Norman Parkinson’s Century of Style

 Photography exhibition at the National Theatre of fashion photographer Norman Parkinson’s work.
 Covers all aspects of his long career, from the 1930s up until his death in 1990.
 Free.
 National Theatre, Upper Ground Southbank, London SE1 9PX.
 Nearest tube: Waterloo.
 For more information, visit the National Theatre website.

 - Now until 27 May : Lichtenstein: A Retrospective

 Lichtenstein: A Retrospective is the first full-scale retrospective of the pop art pioneer.
 The three-month long exhibition at the Tate Modern features 125 of his paintings and sculpture.
 Tickets £14.
 Tate Modern, Bankside, SE1 9TG.
 Nearest tube: Southwark, Blackfriars or St Paul’s.
 For booking and more information, visit the Tate Modern website.

 To find out what’s going on in London in May, read MOAMG listings here.

-Posted on 31 March 2013, in Activities, Festivals, Grub, London, Tourist Attractions and tagged art, Easter Holidays, london, Things to do in London, What's On Guide.
+Posted on 31 Mar 2013, in Activities, Festivals, Grub, London, Tourist Attractions and tagged art, Easter Holidays, London, Things to do in London, What's On Guide.
 Bookmark the permalink.
 2 Comments.